Uncharted 4: A Thief's End: Music and sound production

-The game's original score was written by Henry Jackman, with additional music by Alex Belcher, replacing former series composer Greg Edmonson.
+The original score was written by Henry Jackman, with additional music by Alex Belcher, replacing former series composer Greg Edmonson.
 The score was co-produced by Jackman and Sony's senior music manager Jonathan Mayer, and was recorded with an orchestra at AIR Studios in London.
 The official soundtrack was released digitally on iTunes, Amazon Music, and Google Play Music alongside the game's launch on May 10, 2016, physically on vinyl by iam8bit on May 12, and on CD by La-La Land Records on May 17.

-The game features about 55,000 lines of recorded dialogue, and its cinematics run for approximately 165 minutes in length.
-For the game's environment sounds, the team performed outdoor recording; they ensured the environments "felt alive but not overbuilt" by introducing several ambient changes as players progress through the locations.
-Audio lead Phillip Kovats said that "it's not a very static world at all ... the emotion is built up within the ambience".
-The sound also changes in respect to the background foliage; for example, when players walk through a bush, the sound may vary depending on the players's speed and the type of bush.
-The variation of in-game locations introduced several challenges for the team, as they attempted to make each location very different for players to feel as if "they were being propelled to different locations across the world".
-The game also uses quadraphonic sound, which senior sound designer Jeremy Rogers described as more "intricate" than previous games, due to availability of memory while developing Uncharted 4.
+The game features about 55,000 lines of recorded dialogue, and its cinematics run for approximately 165 minutes.
+For the environment sounds, the team performed outdoor recording; they ensured the environments "felt alive but not overbuilt" by introducing several ambient changes as players progress through the locations.
+Audio lead Phillip Kovats said "it's not a very static world at all ... the emotion is built up within the ambience".
+The sound changes in respect to the background foliage; for example, when players walk through a bush, the sound may vary depending on their speed and the type of bush.
+The variation of in-game locations introduced challenges as the team sought to make each location different, wanting players to feel like "they were being propelled to different locations across the world".
+The game uses quadraphonic sound, which senior sound designer Jeremy Rogers described as more "intricate" than previous games, due to availability of memory.

 The team found the sound design of the in-game Jeep challenging.
 They traveled to California and Nevada, where they recorded sounds of a Jeep traversing through terrain.
 They also recorded the sound of tires on several surfaces at a foley recording stage.
 Each tire of the Jeep interacts separately with a surface, dependent on elements such as the type of surface and pressure of the tire, thereby allowing several simultaneous sounds during gameplay.
 Each sound effect in the game has metadata instructing the engine to play the sound in a specific manner.
 When designing the sounds of the grappling hook, Rogers recorded the sounds of a bullwhip crafted by David Morgan, responsible for the bullwhips used in the Indiana Jones franchise; he considered the sounds to be an homage to the franchise.